Gentianaceae

 Seemannia-sylvatica

-Seemannia sylvatica is a perennial plant known for its vivid orange and red tubular flowers.
-Native to the Andes, it thrives in humid forest environments and is valued for its ornamental beauty.
+Seemannia sylvatica is a perennial plant known for its bright orange and red tubular flowers, highly valued for its ornamental beauty.

 Basic Information